jpswade/jpswade.github.io/_posts/2009-11-20-worldtime-tcl.md

 > <pre>&gt; .tz london
 &lt;Bot&gt; User, The time for the london timezone is Fri Feb 13 23:31:30 2009</pre>

-However, much like my old _weather.tcl_, I realised that my _worldtime.tcl_ had passed it&#8217;s sell by date and had now expired.
+However, much like my old _weather.tcl_, I realised that my _worldtime.tcl_ had passed it's sell by date and had now expired.

-The old _worldtime.tcl_ which was based on a script by _Murf_ which used _worldtimeserver.com_ to gather it&#8217;s data had stopped working.
+The old _worldtime.tcl_ which was based on a script by _Murf_ which used _worldtimeserver.com_ to gather it's data had stopped working.
 It would seem that _worldtimeserver.com_ had changed their markup which meant that it was no longer possible to parse the correct data from the HTML.

-Never mind, I thought, there must be a better way, that doesn&#8217;t need to use a third party website, that won&#8217;t stop working.
+Never mind, I thought, there must be a better way, that doesn't need to use a third party website, that won't stop working.
 After all operating systems have worldtime build in without using a website, so how do they do it?

 So, I did some investigation&#8230; <!--more-->